2023 Most Popular Engineering Technologies Bachelor's Degree Trade Schools in Alabama

 Women make up 21% of the engineering tech majors at the school.

 The in-demand bachelor’s degree programs at Jacksonville State University helped the school earn the #2 place on this year’s ranking of the most popular engineering technologies schools in Alabama.
-Jacksonville State University is a medium-sized public school located in the suburb of Jacksonville.
+Jacksonville State University is a medium-sized public school located in the small suburb of Jacksonville.

 Of the 54 students majoring in engineering tech at Jacksonville State University, 78% are male and 22% are female.